Senior Detective Opens Up About Harrowing Shooting at Omagh Sports Complex

-A senior detective in Northern Ireland, Detective Chief Inspector John Caldwell, has spoken about the traumatic experience children endured when he was shot at a sports complex in Omagh, County Tyrone.
-Speaking at the Sunday Life’s Spirit of Northern Ireland Awards, Det Ch Insp Caldwell expressed his sorrow that innocent children, including his own son, were exposed to such a harrowing ordeal.
-He received a special award at the event and praised the exceptional medical staff who provided him with care.
+Detective Chief Inspector John Caldwell has revealed the traumatic ordeal he and innocent children endured when he was shot at a sports complex in Omagh, County Tyrone.
+Speaking at the Sunday Life’s Spirit of Northern Ireland Awards, Caldwell shared his sorrow that even children, including his own son, witnessed the horror firsthand.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.